 Is Mirror worth it?

 At $1,495 and less than $500 for a year’s subscription, Mirror’s cost is pretty reasonable vs Tempo and Tonal.
 Plus, with such a large number of classes to choose from, you’ll stay busy.
 If you are on a budget, take a look at the Echelon Reflect to save some money, both in terms of the subscriptions price (starting at $19.99 vs $39.99 per month) and on the equipment cost ($999 for the Reflect’s entry-level compared to $1,495 for Mirror and $2,995 for Tonal.

 Tempo comes with a ton of extra equipment – from resistance equipment to heart rate monitors, it’s the most fully rounded home gym on the list.
 Plus, the design is radically different than Mirror or Tonal.
 Instead of a simple screen that you mount on the wall, Tempo is more like a TV cabinet that has storage for all of the equipment that it comes with.
 And live classes are included with the Tempo monthly subscription.

 What does Tempo cost?

 The cost of Tempo’s home gym hardware is $1,995.
 Monthly classes cost only $39 per month, so in the middle of the pack.
 Live classes are included with the price of the subscription.
 But the major advantage of Tempo is the inclusion of the resistance equipment and other workout gear like weights and workout mats and more.

 Is Tempo worth it?

-At $1,995 and less than $500 for a year’s subscription, Tempo’s cost is pretty reasonableAnd we really like all the weight gear that comes with the Tempo – two 7.5 pound dumbells, one 25 pound barbell, 6 weight collars, many different size plates, a heart rate monitor, a mat and a roller.
+$1,995 $1,895 (with code FITNESSMASTERLY100 at checkout for $100 off) and less than $500 for a year’s subscription, Tempo’s cost is actually pretty reasonable.
+Especially when you consider all the weights and equipment that come with — two 7.5 pound dumbbells, one 25 pound barbell, 6 weight collars, many different size plates, a heart rate monitor, a mat and a roller.
 Pretty great!
-If that feels out of reach – and especially if you already have a mat and adjustable barbells, consider Mirror of the Reflect, which are $1,495 and $999 respectively.
+If that feels out of reach – and especially if you already have a mat and adjustable barbells, consider the Mirror or Echelon Reflect, which are $1,495 and $999 respectively.

 So what’s the best connected home gym: Mirror, Tonal or Tempo?